Welcome

 For the first four weeks, we will do a deep-dive covering all facets on Descriptive Statistics and R-programming - this will be taught by Dr. Anwar Musah.
 From Week 5 to 10, it will be focused on Inferential Statistics - this will be covered by Dr. Stephen Jivraj.
 Nearing the end of the course, you will be given an assignment i.e., a 3,000 word essay (counting 100% towards your final mark for this course) based on secondary analysis of survey data.
 This information will be introduced to you accordingly by both the module tutors to help you to mentally prepare for this moment.

-All lecture notes, recommended reading and seminar learning materials as well as supplementary video content developed by Dr. Anwar Musah will be hosted on this webpage.
+All lecture notes, recommended reading and seminar learning materials as well as some supplementary video content will be hosted on this webpage.

-You can download the lecture notes and data sets for the practical lesson from the table below.
+You can download the lecture notes and data sets for the practical and seminar lesson from the table below.

 Week Downloads Topics